-- Provide brochures available at Village Hall and on the website which explain the approval process in simplified, plain language, for all development projects. - Create and provide to the public a flow chart which identifies how applications are routed by Village employees through the respective boards, time frames for decision-making, and opportunities for public comment.
+- Make brochures available at Village Hall and on the website which explain the approval process in simplified, plain language, for all development projects. - Create and provide to the public a flow chart which identifies how applications are routed by Village employees through the respective boards, time periods for decision-making, and opportunities for public comment.

-Strategy 5.2 Increase awareness of projects under review
+Strategy 5.2 Increase awareness of projects under review.
+The Village should:

-- Require the use of signs posted on properties that are the subject of proposed actions, as is done in neighboring communities. - Investigate the possibility of lengthening the notice time prior to development application hearings. - Post notices on Village website.
+- Require the use of signs posted on properties that are the subject of proposed actions as is done in neighboring communities. - Investigate the possibility of lengthening the notice time prior to development application hearings. - Post project notices on the Village website.